This page is the entry point for Archetype's contract documents.

 These requirements apply to:

-• Any proposed top-level World, Processor, Archetype, Runtime, or run_sync sugar API
+• Any proposed top-level World, Processor, Archetype, Runtime, or run_sync runtime API

 • Any wrapper that hides ServiceContainer, WorldService, SimulationService, or CommandService